QNetITQ/WaveFox/README.md

 ## Supported operating systems
 * Windows 7 and newer
 * Linux
-* MacOS 11 and newer (MacOS support temporarily suspended)
+* MacOS 11 and newer (MacOS support temporarily suspended.
+This does not mean that the style will not work, it just has not been personally verified by the author)

 ## Features
 * Tabs with a more classic look